 For the next 15 minutes, write continuously about what you imagine this best possible future to be.
 Use the instructions below to help guide you through this process.

-For the purpose of this exercise, we encourage you to focus on the future, You may not have thought about yourself in this way before, but research suggests that doing so can have a strong positive effect on your mood and life satisfaction.
-(It may be easy for this exercise to lead you to examine how your current life may not match this best possible future.
+For the purpose of this exercise, focus on the future.
+You may not have thought much about yourself in this way before, but research suggests that doing so can have a strong positive effect on your mood and life satisfaction.
+(It may be easy in this exercise to get stuck examining how your current life may not match this best possible future.
 You may be tempted to think about ways in which accomplishing goals has been difficult for you in the past, or about financial/time/social barriers to being able to make these accomplishments happen.
 However we want you to use your imagination, and allow yourself to think of all that could be possible if everything goes how you would like it to).

 This exercise is most useful when it is very specific—if you think about a new job, imagine exactly what you would do, who you would work with, and where it would be.
 The more specific you are, the more engaged you will be in the exercise and the more you’ll get out of it.

 Be as creative and imaginative as you want, and don’t worry about grammar or spelling.

 For the next two weeks, spend 15 minutes a day reviewing and adding to this - imagining your ideal life in the future.

 How does this exercise work to enhance positive mood and change future outcomes?
 According to the Greater Good Website:

 "By thinking about your best possible future self, you can learn about yourself and what you want in life.
 This way of thinking can help you restructure your priorities in life in order to reach your goals.
 Additionally, it can help you increase your sense of control over your life by highlighting what you need to do to achieve your dreams."